Felix-Galle/Computer_Club/README.md

 - I wish to become a Commercial Pilot.
 - I love coding and can easily spend too much time on VSCode.
 - I use my Java coding knowledge to make Minecraft mods (for Fabric, as it is the best).
+- I use my Python coding knwoledge to make small automation software for my personal use.
 - I tend to keep to myself.